 Pre-school education is aimed at children aged one to six or the starting age of compulsory primary education and it is not compulsory.
 It is up to parents to decide whether to enrol their child or not.
 Pre-school education is provided by public and private kindergartens.
 Where necessary, a network of public kindergartens is complemented by private kindergartens that hold a concession.
 Public kindergartens are founded by local communities in line with the needs of the local population.
 Kindergartens may implement as to the needs of parents and children and in agreement with the municipality various programmes: full-day, half-day and part-time programmes.
 The programmes are carried out by pre-school teachers and pre-school teacher assistants.

-In the 2013/14 school year, pre-school education was provided by 960 units of kindergarten: set up in 105 public kindergartens, 196 basic school based kindergartens and 65 private kindergartens.
-The majority of kindergartens or 93% are public, while 7% are private.
+In the school year 2016/20171, children pursued pre-school education in 1 136 kindergartens and their units: 108 independent public kindergartens, 196 school based kindergartens and 85 private kindergartens.
+The vast majority of children (95%) attend public kindergartens.